 How do I calculate my life insurance needs?

-At a minimum, you should start by adding up the lifetime cost of your current financial obligations, such as your mortgage and other payments on jointly held debt.
-Then add in the total cost of child care until your children reach adulthood, along with the amount you plan to contribute toward their college education.
+- 2. The total cost of child care until your children reach adulthood, along with the amount you plan to contribute to their college education.

-Finally, you can subtract the value of your brokerage accounts, savings accounts and any existing life insurance policies.
-Such assets can be liquidated to cover your family's needs on top of the payout from your new life insurance policy.
+- 3. Subtract the value of your brokerage accounts, savings accounts and any existing life insurance policies, since these assets can be liquidated to cover your family's needs on top of the payout from your new life insurance policy.

-ValuePenguin commissioned Qualtrics to conduct an online survey of 1,136 Americans, with the sample base proportioned to represent the overall population.
-The survey was fielded between May 5 and May 8, 2020.
+ValuePenguin commissioned Qualtrics to conduct an online survey of 1,136 U.S. adults, with the sample base proportioned to represent the overall population.
+The survey was fielded between May 5, 2020 and May 8, 2020.